Writer/Surfer

 Cons: Could use more interior padding, heavy

 Since WaveCel hit the market, the company has made some pretty big claims.
 But, perhaps the most compelling is that the company claims a helmet with WaveCel has up to 98 percent less concussion risk than a standard helmet.
-WaveCel achieves this through its collapsible cellular structure that flexes, crumples, and glides on impact, combining the best aspects of both Mips and Koyroid (see buyers guide for a breakdown on the three technologies.
-For the next few years Anon holds exclusive rights to WaveCel in snow, and the Merak is the Cadillac of Anon’s WaveCel helmets.
+WaveCel achieves this through its collapsible cellular structure that flexes, crumples, and glides on impact, combining the best aspects of both Mips and Koroyd (see our buyers guide for a breakdown of the three technologies.
+For the next few years, Anon holds exclusive rights to WaveCel in snow, and the Merak is the Cadillac of Anon’s WaveCel helmets.

-With 19 vents and hybrid shell, in-mold construction, the Merak is feature-packed.
-The small brim also makes for great goggle compatibility.
-And unlike other BOA helmets, the Merak features a dial integrated into the rear part of the shell, rather than just the helmet liner, which worked great.
+With 19 vents and a hybrid shell, in-mold construction, the Merak is feature-packed.
+The small brim also makes for great goggle compatibility and helps to keep the snow out.
+And unlike other BOA helmets, the Merak features a dial integrated into the rear part of the shell, rather than just the helmet liner, which works great.
 One knock is the Merak doesn’t have a ton of padding inside and the WaveCel material isn’t the most comfortable against the head.
-Anon explains that WaveCel helmets are designed to fit closer to the head, and to size up if you are between sizes.
-We would add that if you plan to wear a beanie or anything underneath — which you’ll likely want to increase overall comfort and all day wearability — you’ll definitely want to size up.
+Anon explains that this is intentional because WaveCel helmets are designed to fit closer to the head.
+But it’s definitely not quite the plush cushy liner of the Smith Vantage.
+The Owen Spherical is a nice alternative to the Merak, too, as it’s $80 cheaper with similar styling and Spherical technology.
+Aside from cost, though, choosing between top-tier helmets like the Vantage, Owen, and Merak is ultimately a choice in competing technologies – standard MIPS, Spherical, or Wavecel.
+For a bit more detail on these different constructions, check out our buyer’s guide.

 Best of the Rest